suneric98/Crescendo/README.md

 ### 3/14

 + Chris: wrote functions to assign genres to songs in each cluster based on genres of artists in cluster; experimented with various labeling methods
++ Angela: Developed understanding of the models used for rank predication.
+Also attended D3 onboarding workshop.

 ### TODO: